 Universal Instantiation – ui.:

-From $$\left(\forall x\right)P\left(x\right)$$ we can deduce $$P\left(t\right)$$.
+From $$\left(\forall x\right)P\left(x\right)$$ we can deduce $$P\left(t\right)$$

-Note: t must not already appear as a variable in the expression for $$P\left(x\right)$$.
+Note: t must not already appear as a variable in the expression for

 Existential Instantiation – ei.:

-From $$\left(\exists x\right)P\left(x\right)$$ we can deduce $$P\left(t\right)$$.
+$$\left(\exists x\right)P\left(x\right)$$ we can deduce $$P\left(t\right)$$

 Note: t must be introduced for the first time.
 As such, you will want to do these early in proofs.